-Refreshed by the Great British Mag content team on 27 October, 2019
+This article was updated by the Great British Mag content team on 19 October, 2021

 My earliest memory of Halloween is sitting in our back garden with my parents, hacking away at a giant pumpkin with a knife.
 Around Halloween, Brits turn pumpkins into spooky lamps by carving eyes, a nose and a mouth into the biggest vegetable they can find.
 If you venture out on the evening of October 31, you’ll see lots of pumpkin heads casting eerie candlelight into streets and gardens.